Git10Shikhar/Drowsiness-Detection/README.md

 # Drowsiness-Detection

-Detects the level of drowsiness from a persons eyes and alerts him using an alarm.
+Detects the level of drowsiness from a person's eyes and alerts him using an alarm.

 # Important points